A Seasonal Cookbook for Fresh, Delicious Meals Year-Round

 The Benefits of Seasonal Recipes

 There’s nothing quite like the taste of a meal made with fresh, seasonal ingredients.
-When you embrace seasonal cooking, you unlock the full potential of your recipes—flavors are brighter, textures are crisper, and every bite feels like a celebration of the season’s abundance.
+When you embrace seasonal cooking, you unlock the full potential of your recipes, flavors are brighter, textures are crisper, and ingredients harvested in season are sweeter, juicier, and packed with more nutrients than out-of-season produce.
+Every bite feels like a celebration of the season’s abundance.
 Fresh produce is the cornerstone of delicious, healthy food, whether you’re preparing a simple salad or an elaborate feast for friends and family.
 By focusing on what’s in season, you naturally gravitate toward ingredients at their peak.
 This approach to seasonal eating not only elevates your dishes but also supports local farmers and reduces food miles, making your kitchen a hub of conscious, sustainable cooking.
-Entertaining becomes effortless when you let the freshest vegetables and fruits inspire your menu, and even everyday meals feel special when you celebrate the natural rhythms of the year.
-With every season, you’ll discover new recipes and ideas that make the most of the produce at hand, turning your table into a gathering place for amazing food and cherished company.

 Spring Recipes

 Spring cooking is a study in tenderness.
 The ground finally unfreezes, pushing up feathery carrot tops, violet-tipped asparagus, and fragrant herbs that beg to be chopped moments before serving.
 A favorite recipe in many seasonal cookbooks is a green risotto stirred with pea purée, lemon zest, and a swirl of cultured butter.
 It requires few ingredients yet tastes like walking through a dew-covered garden.
-Another beloved recipe is shaved fennel and strawberry salad dressed with elderflower vinaigrette, photographs of this plate convince even cautious eaters to try fruit with anise.
+Another beloved recipe is shaved fennel and strawberry salad dressed with elderflower vinaigrette; photographs of this plate convince even cautious eaters to try fruit with anise.
 For cooler spring nights, River Cottage chefs suggest nettle soup finished with crème fraîche and chive oil.
 The soup celebrates wild greens while teaching cooks to forage safely.
 If you prefer baking, try rhubarb galette on flaky pastry; the pink stalks collapse into tangy jam that pairs well with vanilla ice cream.

 Summer Recipes